ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The industry standard used by the vast majority of companies for managing source control is Git.
 There would need to be a very compelling reason for your organization to use anything else; most of your current and future team members will arrive already knowing the basics of Git.
 By not using it, you d likely be inflicting an unnecessary learning curve on them by forcing them to learn your chosen alternative.

- There are three main cloud Git hosting platforms: GitLab, GitHub, and Bitbucket. ese three have the lion's share of the market and, again, you should think carefully before deviating from these standards.
+ There are three main cloud Git hosting platforms: GitLab, GitHub, and Bitbucket.
+These three have the lion's share of the market and, again, you should think carefully before deviating from these standards.

 Git has an interestingly shaped learning curve.
 Most people reach a plateau where they operate with a rudimentary understanding that gets them by for most happy path testing scenarios.
 However, sometimes things